erramuzpe/blog/source/_posts/2015-06-30-midterm-summary-and-next-objectives.markdown

 [Correlation, Entropies and Mutual Information](http://erramuzpe.github.io/C-PAC/blog/2015/06/03/advances-of-the-last-week/), [Transfer Entropy](http://erramuzpe.github.io/C-PAC/blog/2015/06/17/new-measures-transfer-entropy/) and [Phase Synchrony](http://erramuzpe.github.io/C-PAC/blog/2015/06/18/some-examples-with-phase-synchrony-measures/).

-We are towards starting using extensively the Ncorr database for real data usage with the measures and stablish the use of new atlases to extend the 90 ROIs that we have been working with to 512 or/and 1024 regions.
-Also, our intention is to find new ways of representing our results.
-An idea of how we could represent our matrices in a space that we already know is explained [here](http://wiki.biac.duke.edu/biac:analysis:resting_pipeline), by taking correlation matrixes (could be any other measure's bi-directional results matrix) and generating figures like these:
+We are towards starting using extensively the NCoRR database for real data usage with the measures and establish the use of new atlases to extend the 90 ROIs that we have been working with to 512 or/and 1024 regions and voxel-wise for modelisation in our cluster.
+Also, we are dedicated to graphic representation and results for documentation.
+An basic idea idea of how we could represent our matrices using networkx capabilities is explained [here](http://wiki.biac.duke.edu/biac:analysis:resting_pipeline) as orientative, by taking correlation matrixes (could be any other measure's bi-directional results matrix) and generating figures like these:

 {% img left http://wiki.biac.duke.edu/_media/biac:analysis:3d_functionalconnectome.png?cache=&w=900&h=738&tok=7a2a44 350 350 'image' 'image' %}